lilyosah/tech-knowledgebase/Accessibility/Mismatch - How Inclusion Shapes Design (Kat Holmes).md

 ### Making accessibility accessible
 - You don't need to know how to do everything, just recognize issues and know when to bring in someone who does and design solutions that work well with assistive technology

+Interdependence:
+- "An inclusive designer thinks in terms of interdependent systems.
+They study human relationships.
+They observe the ways that people bring their skills together to complement each other.
+Inclusive designers seek out a diversity of ways that people build collective accomplishments

+## Chapter 5: With and For